Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Sequence Modeling for Offline RL with Data Corruption

 \subsubsection{Iterative Data Correction}

-While Gaussian weighted learning has significantly reduced the impact of corrupted labels, these erroneous data can still influence the policy as they still serve as inputs for policy learning.
+While the first two techniques have significantly reduced the impact of corrupted data, these erroneous data can still affect the policy as they remain in the datasets.
 We propose iteratively correcting corrupted data in the dataset using the model's predictions to bring the data closer to their true values in the next iteration.
-This method can further minimize the detrimental effects of corruption and can be implemented to correct reward-to-gos, states, and actions in the sequence modeling framework.
-In RDT, it is straightforward to correct the actions and rewards in the dataset, and recalculate the reward-to-gos using corrected rewards.
-Therefore, our implementation focuses on correcting states and reward-to-gos in the datasets, leaving better data correction methods for states for future work.
+This method can further minimize the detrimental effects of corruption and can be implemented to correct reward-to-go, state, and action elements.
+In RDT, it is straightforward to correct the actions and rewards in the dataset and recalculate the reward-to-gos using corrected rewards.
+Therefore, our implementation focuses on correcting actions and reward-to-gos in the datasets, leaving better data correction methods for states for future work.

 Initially, we store the distribution information of prediction error $\delta$ in Eq.\ref{eq:weight} throughout the learning phase to preserve the mean $\mu_{\delta}$ and variance $\sigma^2_{\delta}$ of actions and rewards, updating them with every batch of samples.
-Our hypothesis is that the prediction error $\delta$ between predicted and clean label actions should exhibit consistency after sufficient training.
+The hypothesis is that the prediction error $\delta$ between predicted and clean labels should exhibit consistency after sufficient training.
 Therefore, if erroneous label actions are encountered, $\delta$ will deviate from the mean $\mu_{\delta}$, behaving like outliers.
-This deviation essentially enables us to detect and correct the corrupted action using the distributional information of $\delta$.
+This deviation essentially enables us to detect and correct the corrupted data using the information of $\delta$.